Dog Pads: What Are They and How Do They Work?

 By size and quantity

 There are pads in various sizes, for small dogs, medium dogs, and large dogs.
-In the case of Arquivet, we have pads measuring 30 x 45 cm, 60 x 60 cm, and 90 x 60 cm, suitable for all types of furry friends.
+Arquivet offers pads measuring 30 x 45 cm, 60 x 60 cm, and 90 x 60 cm, suitable for all types of furry friends.

-Quantities may vary, but if you plan to use this product frequently, we recommend purchasing the larger packs, as they will save you money at the end of the month.
-You can check out our 50- and 100-pack options, respectively, here .
+Quantities may vary, but if you plan to use this product frequently, we recommend purchasing larger packs, as they will save you money at the end of the month.
+You can check out our available 50- and 100-pack options, respectively. here.

 By material

-The most common diapers are made from cellulose pulp , which allows them to absorb liquids very well.
-This type of diaper is usually disposable or single-use.
-Alternatively, we also find reusable diapers, which are made from fabric.
+The most common thing is to find absorbent pads made from cellulose pulp, which allows for excellent liquid absorption.
+This type of pad is usually disposable or single-use.
+Alternatively, we also find reusable pads, which are made of fabric.
 This feature makes them washable, allowing them to be reused more than once.

-It's also worth noting that several brands choose to distribute pheromone-infused pads, which can facilitate dog training, as the scent will capture their attention.
-In addition to pheromones, one alternative is to purchase a regular pad along with a natural dog attractant .
-This will allow you to spray the product and thus attract your furry friend without the use of artificial hormones.
+It's also worth noting that several brands choose to distribute pads with pheromones, which can make training your dog easier since the scent will capture their attention.
+In addition to pheromones, one alternative is to purchase a regular pad, along with a natural dog attractant, which will allow us to spray the product and thus also attract our furry friend without the use of artificial hormones.

-Disposable and single-use pads are very easy and convenient to use , although it's also worth noting that, thanks to the pad's high absorption capacity and the fragrances it contains, they help maintain a cleaner smell when the animal relieves itself on it.
-However, they also have disadvantages, such as their environmental impact and price, which tends to be somewhat higher than reusable pads in the long run.
+Disposable and single-use pads are pads with a very simple and comfortable to use, although it's also worth noting that thanks to the pad's high absorption capacity and the fragrances it contains, it helps maintain a cleaner smell when the animal relieves itself in it.
+However, it also has disadvantages such as its environmental impact and price, which tends to be somewhat higher than reusable pads in the long run.

 A complement or alternative to pads are dog diapers, which are ideal for puppies, menstruating females, or adult dogs with urinary incontinence.